ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 If the request includes a Client-Connection-Id header, the proxy is receiving a request to be able to route traffic back to the client using that Connection ID.
-If the pair of this Client Connection ID and the selected server-facing socket is unique, the proxy creates the mapping and responds with a 200 (OK) response.
+If the pair of this Client Connection ID and the selected server-facing socket does not create a conflict, the proxy creates the mapping and responds with a 200 (OK) response.
 After this point, any packets received by the proxy from the server-facing socket that match the Client Connection ID can to be sent to the client.
 The proxy MUST use tunnelled mode (DATAGRAM frames) on